Southfield Triangle Association of Residents (STAR)

 In November 2024 the association adopted a new name – The Southfield Triangle Association of Residents (STAR Chiswick) – together with a new constitution that dramatically reduces the amount of time (and money) spent simply “administering” the association, and instead frees up those individuals willing to step forward to get involved and help bring our local community together.

-The current Committee includes both current and former SPTRA committee members, together with an eager and enthusiastic group of new volunteers willing to give their time and energy to maintain and renew the association on behalf of all of the residents of our area.
+The current Committee includes people from all across the area who are happy to invest their time and energy to maintain and drive forward the association on behalf of all of the residents of our area.

-Over the coming months we will be working on building out our new network of residents, recruiting Road Reps for each of our 10 streets, creating interest and activity-based groups through email and WhatsApp, planning and announcing community events and activities, and adding to the content on this, our new website all with the aim of ensuring that our neighbourhood in Chiswick can continue to enjoy the benefits of having a Residents Association.
+We are continuously working on building out our new network of residents, working with our network of Road Reps in each of our 10 streets, creating interest and activity-based groups through email and WhatsApp, planning and announcing community events and activities, and adding to the content on this, our new website all with the aim of ensuring that our neighbourhood in Chiswick can continue to enjoy the benefits of having a Residents Association.

 What we stand for